 Suggestion: Many rescue organizations have programs for volunteers to walk the dogs.
 Become a volunteer.
 Spend time at the shelter and become familiar with the shelter dogs.
 I bet you will fall in love with more than one.

 Jenna-ralities: Don’t be put off by the immediate reaction a dog has to you when released from his/her kennel.
 They will usually be over-excited at the thought of getting a family or afraid and seem overly quiet.
 Take some time and go for a walk with the rescue dog that tugs at your heart.
 Try to get away from the kennel area where he or she is kept.
-Many shelters have rooms just for the purpose of getting acquainted.
+Many shelters have rooms or trails just for the purpose of getting acquainted.
 Please, keep in mind that this adoption should be for keeps.

 The first few hours/days are a big adjustment for both of you, especially for the dog, who is in an unfamiliar environment with a “stranger;” namely you!
 Make the first few hours “quiet time” or “getting acquainted time” or just spend time walking through the house or yard, looking at new toys, getting familiar with a new bed, bowls, and feeding area.
 Take a walk, pet, talk, feed, groom, and play with him or her when the time is appropriate.
 Most likely your “new” older/rescue dog will be frightened or apprehensive, to say the least.